jmtjunior/MovieApp/README.md

 * AngularJs
 * jQuery (used by materialize components)

-Website hosted at http://movieapp.epizy.com/ for appreciation.
+Website hosted at http://www.movieapp.dx.am/ for appreciation.
-* App Offline on movieapp.epizy.com due to the expiration date.
-Trying to reestablish the app in another host.

 * Best seen on mobile.

 Suggestions for further versions.